 From 1 August 2017 students in England on nursing, midwifery and most allied health professional pre-registration courses will have access to the standard support package of tuition fee loans and support for living costs, rather than getting an NHS grant.
 More details: Health Education Funding in England from 2017/18

 Careers & Opportunities

-At the first stage of your course, you’ll have the opportunity to observe radiographers working in a hospital setting.
-This is a great way to shadow, observe and receive direct mentoring from experienced practitioners in preparation for your own work placements.
-There is also continuous training throughout the course via simulated activities, which ultimately prime you for your placements.
+At the first stage of your course, you will have the opportunity to observe radiographers working in a hospital setting.
+This is a great way to shadow, observe and receive direct mentoring from experienced practitioners.
+There is also continuous training throughout the course via simulated activities, which prepare you for your placements.

-Approximately a third of your time will be spent in practice placements, supported by clinical mentors and other Registered Healthcare Professionals.
-For 9-12 weeks of each year you’ll be on placement and we try to ensure that you receive a balanced clinical experience.
+Approximately a third of your time will be spent in practice placements, supported by clinical mentors and other registered healthcare professionals.
+For 11-13 weeks of each year you will be on placement and we try to ensure that you receive a balanced clinical experience.

 We also encourage you to find work-based experience in a healthcare-related outlet in the summer period.
 This extra experience will undoubtedly make you stand out to future employers.